ericvicenti/nodev/README.md

-# nodemon
+# dnode

 For use during development of a node.js based application.

-nodemon will watch the files in the directory that nodemon was started, and if they change, it will automatically restart your node application.
+dnode will watch the files in the directory that dnode was started, and if they change, it will automatically restart your node application. dnode automatically launches node-inspector in the background, and launches node in debug mode.

-nodemon does **not** require *any* changes to your code or method of development. nodemon simply wraps your node application and keeps an eye on any files that have changed.
-Remember that nodemon is a replacement wrapper for `node`, think of it as replacing the word "node" on the command line when you run your script.
+dnode does **not** require *any* changes to your code or method of development. dnode simply wraps your node application and keeps an eye on any files that have changed.
+Remember that dnode is a replacement wrapper for `node`, think of it as replacing the word "node" on the command line when you run your script.

 # Installation

 Either through forking or by using [npm](http://npmjs.org) (the recommended way):

-    npm install nodemon -g
+    npm install dnode -g

-And nodemon will be installed in to your bin path.
-Note that as of npm v1, you must explicitly tell npm to install globally as nodemon is a command line utility.
+And dnode will be installed in to your bin path.
+Note that as of npm v1, you must explicitly tell npm to install globally as dnode is a command line utility.

 # Usage

-nodemon wraps your application, so you can pass all the arguments you would normally pass to your app:
+dnode wraps your application, so you can pass all the arguments you would normally pass to your app:

-    nodemon [your node app]
+    dnode [your node app]

 For example, if my application accepted a host and port as the arguments, I would start it as so:

-    nodemon ./server.js localhost 8080
+    dnode ./server.js localhost 8080

-Any output from this script is prefixed with `[nodemon]`, otherwise all output from your application, errors included, will be echoed out as expected.
+Any output from this script is prefixed with `[dnode]`, otherwise all output from your application, errors included, will be echoed out as expected.

-nodemon also supports running and monitoring [coffee-script](http://jashkenas.github.com/coffee-script/) apps:
+dnode also supports running and monitoring [coffee-script](http://jashkenas.github.com/coffee-script/) apps:

-    nodemon server.coffee
+    dnode server.coffee

-If no script is given, nodemon will test for a `package.json` file and if found, will run the file associated with the *main* property ([ref](https://github.com/remy/nodemon/issues/14)).
+If no script is given, dnode will test for a `package.json` file and if found, will run the file associated with the *main* property ([ref](https://github.com/remy/dnode/issues/14)).

 You can also pass the debug flag to node through the command line as you would normally:

-    nodemon --debug ./server.js 80
+    dnode --debug ./server.js 80

-If you have a `package.json` file for your app, you can omit the main script entirely and nodemon will read the `package.json` for the `main` property and use that value as the app.
+If you have a `package.json` file for your app, you can omit the main script entirely and dnode will read the `package.json` for the `main` property and use that value as the app.

 # Automatic re-running

-nodemon was original written to restart hanging processes such as web servers, but now supports apps that cleanly exit.
-If your script exits cleanly, nodemon will continue to monitor the directory (or directories) and restart the script if there are any changes.
+dnode was original written to restart hanging processes such as web servers, but now supports apps that cleanly exit.
+If your script exits cleanly, dnode will continue to monitor the directory (or directories) and restart the script if there are any changes.

 # Running non-node scripts

-nodemon can also be used to execute and monitor other programs. nodemon will read the file extension of the script being run and monitor that extension instead of .js if there's no .nodemonignore:
+dnode can also be used to execute and monitor other programs. dnode will read the file extension of the script being run and monitor that extension instead of .js if there's no .dnodeignore:

-    nodemon --exec "python -v" ./app.py
+    dnode --exec "python -v" ./app.py

-Now nodemon will run `app.py` with python in verbose mode (note that if you're not passing args to the exec program, you don't need the quotes), and look for new or modified files with the `.py` extension.
+Now dnode will run `app.py` with python in verbose mode (note that if you're not passing args to the exec program, you don't need the quotes), and look for new or modified files with the `.py` extension.

 # Monitoring multiple directories

-By default nodemon monitors the current working directory.
+By default dnode monitors the current working directory.
 If you want to take control of that option, use the `--watch` option to add specific paths:

-    nodemon --watch app --watch libs app/server.js
+    dnode --watch app --watch libs app/server.js

-Now nodemon will only restart if there are changes in the `./app` or `./libs` directory.
-By default nodemon will traverse sub-directories, so there's no need in explicitly including sub-directories.
+Now dnode will only restart if there are changes in the `./app` or `./libs` directory.
+By default dnode will traverse sub-directories, so there's no need in explicitly including sub-directories.

 # Delaying restarting